 NSF’s restaurant standards and certification programs lead the market in technical expertise, credibility, and acceptance worldwide.
 When it comes to health codes, federal, state, and local regulations now are often set based on current NSF standards.
 However, not everyone in foodservice industry knows about NSF.

 Brands set the standard, not the foodservice industry.
-Manufacturer chooses to invest into NSF certification because they know that raw material and production standards will be upheld and they can stand behind their products quality.
+A manufacturer chooses to invest in NSF certification because they know that raw material and production standards will be upheld and they can stand behind their product quality.
 Resellers choose NSF certified products because they want to deliver safe products for their customers.
 Foodservice operators choose NSF certified products because they care about their name and reputation and want to be sure their customers are safe.

 Here is a list of benefits NSF certification can bring to your foodservice operation: